Research Advisory Board Roles and Expectations

 The IAPP’s Research Advisory Board participates in the development of the IAPP research agenda and leadership of the IAPP Westin Research Center.
 Board members also help provide research resources, expertise, and connections to experts around the world, and may identify research funding opportunities.

 The board is led by IAPP Vice President of Research and Education Omer Tene and Research Director Rita Heimes.
-The group meets at the Global Privacy Summit and the IAPP Europe Data Protection Congress, and in-between meets quarterly via teleconference.
+The group meets at the Global Privacy Summit and the IAPP Europe Data Protection Congress, and in-between meets bi-monthly via teleconference.

 Research Advisory Board Expectations